cmdr-nowski/syscol_helper/README.md

 - basic javascript only, no dependencies, run it at home
 - 90's html skills on show
 - UI/UX - I've heard of them
-- WIP, no warranty, hours and days spent hauling commodities are the responsibility of the user/cmdr.
+- WIP, no warranty, hours and days spent hauling commodities are the sole responsibility of the hauler.
 - patches welcome!